 - Shop for at least one week of supplies

 The problem I’m seeing is that people are just buying and buying and buying with no point in stopping.
-If you are doing this, set yourself a date and a plan when you are not going to shop.
+So if you are doing this, set yourself a date and a plan when you are not going to shop.

-I know that it is hard to go out and shop because the items that you usually buy are out.
-BUT believe me, they will restock but buy with a plan.
+I know it is hard to go out and shop because the items you usually buy are out.
+But believe me, they will restock but buy with a plan.

-When you are shopping PLEASE take advantage of:
+When you are shopping, PLEASE take advantage of the following: